VAWTs with HAWTs

 A key maintenance and repair difference between VAWTs and HAWTs is that HAWT blades send the vibrations caused by turbulence in the wind to the drive train, causing harmful wear and tear to the bearings and gearbox.
 Near-ground wind is turbulent, a fundamental reason HAWTs are installed high above the ground.
 This does, however, leave wind farms with good near-ground wind resources, such as those with hills, ridgelines or mesas, or those set in passes, with an untapped, valuable resource that no HAWT can harvest.

 If VAWTs can be installed below and around HAWTs without causing any harmful wake or turbulence to HAWT blades, then the understories of wind farms can be developed.
-If VAWTs also are able to increase the wind speeds that reach the HAWT rotors above them, the economics and incentives to build out these unharvested resources improve.
+If arrays of counter-rotating VAWTs also are able to increase the wind speeds that reach the HAWT rotors above them, the economics and incentives to build out these unharvested resources improve.

 Capacity Factor Enhancement